 Mexico boasts world-class regional cuisine that gets all the press.
 Dining out is constantly hailed in travel guides because it is so much less expensive in Mexico, and exceptional food.
-That's great for couples and tourists but not so relevant to you if you're single and cooking most days.
+While eating out is great for couples and tourists (and tourist couples!), it's more difficult for a single person in Mexico.

 For one thing, unlike the U.S. where restaurants usually have a bar where a solo diner can eat companionably and inconspicuously, Mexican restaurants often only have tables.

 I don’t mind dining in a restuarant alone, but I don’t (excuse the pun) want to make a straight diet out of it.
 Plus cooking at home is healthier and relaxing with a glass of wine, some music and an interesting recipe.